Circle Calc: find c, d, a, r

 When it comes to a sphere, it's a perfectly round geometrical object in 3D space that is the surface of a completely round ball.
 It's analogous to the circle and disc - but it's in three, not in two dimensions.

-Also, a term a circle of a sphere exists, and it's a circle that lies on a sphere.
+Also, the term a circle of a sphere exists, and it's a circle that lies on a sphere.
 Great circle is the one whose plane passes through the center of the sphere, any other is called a small circle.
 It's used, e.g. in cartography and geography - equator is the only great circle in parallels of latitude family, but all meridians of longitude, paired with their opposite meridian form great circles.

 Weird fun fact: what's the roundest country in the world?